 In addition to the three main restaurants, there are some quick serve options.
 Cabanas is the buffet restaurant that offers breakfast and lunch, in addition to the delicious evening buffet on Pirate Night.
 There is seating both indoors and outdoors.
 In addition, you can forgo your usual dining rotation and go to Cabanas on select nights.

 There are other quick service locations that serve pizza, salads, and sandwiches.
 For coffee lovers, you’ll want to check out the Cove cafe, which serves premium coffees.
+You can also get Dole Whips (both with and without alcohol) at Frozone Treats on Deck 11.
 You can also order room service 24-hours a day, except for disembarkation day.
 At Castaway Cay, you’ll find two delicious BBQ restaurants on the family beach, as well as an adult-only BBQ restaurant at Serenity Bay.
 Servers from the ship travel out to the island to serve at these three locations.

 For an additional fee, adults can choose to dine at Palo, the upscale Italian restaurant on board, or Remy, the upscale French restaurant.
 In addition, Palo’s often offers a brunch buffet on one day of the cruise.
 The brunch is absolutely delicious – I definitely recommend checking it out.
 If you want to eat at Palo, book it in advance so you’ll have your choice of times.

 Between Palo and Remy, you’ll find the Meridian bar, which offers alcoholic beverages in a bar with gorgeous views.